 - Download the barcode as PNG or SVG to print.

-There are many different types of barcodes that are referred to as symbologies and offer different ways of encoding the data.
-Most commonly known types of barcodes include QR codes and UPCs, but there are plenty more to learn about.
+Many different types of barcodes are referred to as symbologies and offer different ways of encoding the data.
+The most commonly known types of barcodes include QR codes and UPCs, but there is plenty more to learn about.
 The best symbology for an organization to use will depend on factors such as whether the barcode data is numeric or alphabetic and how these can be scanned by computer systems.

-To pick the best barcode for your organization, here are the key symbologies:
+To pick the best barcode for your organization to use, here are the key symbologies: